suncoast-devs/handbook/resources/interview-practice/sample-questions.md

 - What book do you think everyone on the team should read?
 - If you could master one technology this year, what would it be?
 - How do you organize your code? (module pattern, classical inheritance?)
-- What are some of the advantages/disadvantages of writing JavaScript code - in a language that compiles to JavaScript?
 - What is your favorite feature in Internet Explorer?
 - What is currently your favorite Github repo?